 “I just want to be better at everything than I was last year,” Mock said.
 “Pass coverage, tackling, whatever, I just want to get better.”

-Mock was All-Conference last season but that hasn’t made him complacent.
-An under-the-radar college prospect, Mock has the opportunity to make a name for himself this season.
+Mock has been All-Conference in back-to-back seasons, but that hasn’t made him complacent.
+An under-the-radar college prospect, Mock has the opportunity to make a name for himself as a senior.

 Still, Mock is more concerned with letting his play on the field speak for itself.
-If he has another big season though, Mock’s name could be one we hear often at the next level.
+As he continues to show his consistency, expect the offers to continue to roll in over the next year.